EduardoN/azure-powershell/src/Network/Network/help/Set-AzFirewall.md

 Azure Firewall afterwards.
 Without the Set-AzFirewall command, all operations performed on the local $azFw object are not reflected on the server.

-### 2:  Create a Azure Firewall and set an application rule collection later
+###Example 2: 2:  Create a Azure Firewall and set an application rule collection later
 ```
 $azFw = New-AzFirewall -Name "AzureFirewall" -ResourceGroupName "rg" -VirtualNetworkName "vnet-name" -PublicIpName "pip-name"